-The USITT Barbara Matera Award sponsored by Judy Adamson is awarded to an individual who has demonstrated excellence or outstanding potential as a Costume Maker for the performing arts and/or entertainment industries.
-This award recognizes the Costume Maker, who realizes the designer’s vision, and is not intended to recognize achievement in design.
+The Barbara Matera Award in Costume Making sponsored by Judy Adamson is awarded to an individual who has demonstrated excellence or outstanding potential as a costume maker for the performing arts and/or entertainment industries.
+This award recognizes the costume maker, and is not intended to recognize achievement in design.

-The USITT Makeup Design Award sponsored by Kryolan Professional Make-Up was established in 1998 by USITT Contributing Member Kryolan Corporation of Germany, with plants and subsidiaries throughout the world.
+The USITT Makeup Design Award sponsored by Kryolan Professional Make-Up was established in 1998.
 Kryolan offers professional makeup designers a system of products and services to help them cope with the tasks of their work through innovative products and education in the proper application of these many products.

 The Bernhard R. Works Master Craftsmanship Award was established in 2013 by USITT Fellow , Ph.D. — professor emeritus of design and technical production at the University of Illinois and 2011 recipient of USITT's Joel E. Rubin Founders Award and sponsor of the Frederick A. Buerki "Golden Hammer" Scenic Technology Award.
 2016 award will be for costume making.